-If you are preparing to become a counselor in the state of Mississippi, you will need to adhere to these guidelines.
+If you are preparing to become an LPC in the state of Mississippi, you will need to adhere to these guidelines.

 - School counselors in Mississippi will be credentialed through the Department of Education.

 - All other counselors will receive their credentialing through the LPC Board of Examiners.

 - All counselors will need to complete a graduate education.